-- not seek to communicate/make contact or respond to contact with children outside of the purposes of their work; - not give out their personal details; - use only equipment and internet services provided by the school; - follow the Federation's Acceptable Use Policy; - ensure that their use of technologies could not bring their employer into disrepute; and - not discuss or share data relating to children/parents/carers in staff social media groups.
+- not seek to communicate/make contact or respond to contact with children outside of the purposes of their work; - not give out their personal details; - use only equipment and internet services provided by the school in the workplace to ensure filtering and monitoring systems are present on devices; - follow the Federation's Acceptable Use Policy; - ensure that their use of technologies could not bring their employer into disrepute; and - not discuss or share data relating to children/parents/carers in staff social media groups.

-- wherever possible, provide school devices such as iPods, iPhones (exc.
-SIM Card), cameras and mobile phones rather than expecting staff to use their own e.g. on school trips; and - Staffs' mobile phones must be locked away during working hours and they are not to be used in teaching areas under any circumstances and cannot be used on the premises at any time apart from during their lunch break.
+- wherever possible, provide school electronic devices with imaging and sharing capabilities such as iPods, iPhones (exc.
+SIM Card), cameras and mobile phones rather than expecting staff to use their own e.g. on school trips; - all school devices should be regularly monitored through filtering and monitoring systems and/or internal systems of checking camera rolls, internet usage etc; and - Staffs' electronic devices with imaging and sharing capabilities e.g. mobile phones, smart watches etc. must be locked away during working hours, they are not to be used in teaching areas under any circumstances and cannot be used on the premises at any time apart from during lunch breaks.